-- Tsuke Udon: Cold noodles that are dipped into a hot broth.
+- Tsuke Udon: Cold noodles that are dipped in a hot broth.

 For a recipe you can make at home, here’s a tempura udon dish that looks incredible!

-Onigiris are one of my favorite snacks to eat.
+Onigiris are one of my favorite Japanese snacks to eat.

-They’re rice balls formed into a triangular shape with a tasty filling.
+They’re rice balls formed into a triangular shape, with different tasty fillings.
 Also, they have a nori seaweed wrap at the bottom, or sometimes all the way around.